Ensteq/ToonShadingCollection/EN/01_ArtStyles画风概述.md

 >
 > As photorealistic rendering technology develops and becomes more established, non-photorealistic rendering (NPR) also gains more attention.
 One of the most important styles is celshading.
 This style requires a comprehensive understanding of traditional cel animation as well as 3D technology.
 Pure technical expertise cannot produce a high quality cel shading effect.
 >
 > To achieve the highest quality possible it's not only important to master traditional art techniques, but also have experience with concept art, in-between drawings (or at least understanding the underlying principles) and a sense for composition and layout, but also able to utilize 3D rendering techniques to recreate the style faithfully while streamlining the workflow.
-Maintaining visual consistency using computer graphics this way is challenging.
+Maintaining visual consistency using computer graphics is challenging.
 >
 > In chinese and international forums, some core fans are averse to photorealistic artstyles and don't want a japanese pixar.
-This sentiment stems from the fact that achieving cel-shaded effects with 3D technology remains challenging.
+This sentiment stems from the fact, that achieving cel-shaded effects with 3D technology remains challenging.
 >
 > An example where the artdirection collapsed can be seen in the 3D adaptation of "Berserk".
 >